wes-novack/aws-scripting/README.md

 ### Do these work on Mac?

-Some of these scripts leverage "grep -P", which is the PCRE (Perl Compatible Regular Expression) mode available in GNU grep.
+Yes, mostly.
+Some of these functions leverage "grep -P", which is the PCRE (Perl Compatible Regular Expression) mode available in GNU grep.
 Unfortunately, this parameter and mode is not available on POSIX/Unix grep, which MacOS uses.
-If there is a more cross-compatible way to accomplish the same functionality that these scripts provide, I'd love to hear about it!
+If there is a more cross-compatible way to accomplish the same functionality that these functions provide, I'd love to hear about it!
 Pull Requests welcome!